Marbury Hall, Anderton with Marbury: Architecture

 The Marbury Hall of 1714 was a vernacular building in brick, which Lord Barrymore extended with side wings and a portico.
 In 1837, Thomas Moule described the hall before Salvin's remodelling as "a spacious building with a Doric corridor on the entrance front".

 The hall was enlarged and remodelled in around 1856 by architect Anthony Salvin, based on the great French château of Fontainebleau.
 Salvin was recommended by John Nesfield, landscape gardener to the Smith-Barry family.

 Pevsner considered that Salvin's work was a remodelling of an existing house originally by James Gibbs.
 Architectural writers Peter de Figueiredo and Julian Treuherz, however, state that this is a misidentification of a house by Gibbs described as "a very Convenient Small house of six rooms on the floor for the Honble John Smith Barry at Aston Park in Cheschire" in manuscripts held at the Soane Museum.
 They identify John Smith Barry's house with Belmont Hall, now a school, which stands adjacent to the Marbury estate.

 Pevsner compared the remodelled Marbury Hall with Wellington College, completed in 1859, describing it as "quite a document of architectural history".
-The architecture mixed Louis XIII pavilion roofs and French dormers with parts in the Queen Anne style; there were turrets and a dome.
+The architecture mixed Louis XIII style pavilion roofs and French dormers with parts in the Queen Anne style; there were turrets and a dome.